MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityConfigurationGuide.md

 In the embedded world, it's not uncommon for targets to have no support for floating point operations at all or to have support that is limited to only single precision.
-We are able to guess integer sizes on the fly because integers are always available in at least one size.
+We are able to guess integer sizes on the fly because integers are always available in at least one current_capacity.
 Floating point, on the other hand, is sometimes not available at all.
 Trying to include `float.h` on these platforms would result in an error.
 This leaves manual configuration as the only option.